XRPLF/xrpl-dev-portal/content/references/protocol/transactions/transaction-results/tem-codes.md

 ---
 html: tem-codes.html
 parent: transaction-results.html
+seo:
-blurb: tem codes indicate that the transaction was malformed, and cannot succeed according to the XRP Ledger protocol.
+    description: tem codes indicate that the transaction was malformed, and cannot succeed according to the XRP Ledger protocol.
 labels:
   - Transaction Sending
 ---